NextDesignSolutions/NextJtag/README.md

 Device Selectors:
-  -a,--all                    Selects all detected devices -f,--fpga FPGA              Select all devices using the given FPGA -d,--device INDEX           Select device to use by index -j,--serial SERIAL          Select device to use by FTDI serial number -k,--dna DNA                Select device to use by FPGA DNA
+  -a,--all                    Selects all detected devices -f,--fpga FPGA              Select all devices using the given FPGA -d,--device INDEX[.FPGA]    Select device to use by numerical index.
+An optional numerical suffix
+                              can be used to select the FPGA on boards multiple FPGAs.
+  -D,--description DESC       Select device to use by FTDI description -j,--serial SERIAL[.FPGA]   Select device to use by FTDI serial number.
+An optional numerical
+                              suffix can be used to select the FPGA on boards multiple FPGAs.
+  -k,--dna DNA                Select device to use by FPGA DNA